MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

+Do you fly also pylon races (F3D, F3E, F3R)?
+Then try the GPS F3X Tracker Pylon-racing for Ethos!
+See https://github.com/MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos

-# GPS F3X Tracker for Ethos Version 1.8
+# GPS F3X Tracker for Ethos Version 1.9
 Note: F3B tasks have not been tested till now!

 ### Installation guide and user manual